MicrosoftDocs/minecraft-creator/creator/Documents/BedrockEditor/EditorExtensionsIntroduction.md

 How do you get started?
 Well, that depends on what you already know.
 There are a lot of parts to it and the more you know about each part, the easier it will be.
 Let's assume...

->- You have Minecraft Bedrock Preview running on a Windows PC.
+>- You have Minecraft Bedrock running on a Windows PC.
 >- You have worked with Resource Packs and Behavior Packs to change something in Minecraft.
 If not, you should start with [Getting Started with Minecraft Add-ons](../GettingStarted.md).
 >- You know how to use slash commands in Minecraft as shown in the [Commands Introduction](../CommandsIntroduction.md).
 >- You have taken a look at [Minecraft scripting](../ScriptingGettingStarted.md) and set up your programming environment so you can try it.